jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

         return True if not p else False if not p:
             return True
-        else:
         return False

-  I change it to the simpler form
+  the test is still passing.
+I change the `return statement`_ to the simpler form

   .. code-block:: python